Stabbath/ProMod/README.txt

 -----------------[Step 2 - Install MM+SM+Updated Files combo]-------------------
 This is a fully working server package with all prerequisite files included and covers steps 3-6.
 If you do not wish to install this package and prefer to install everything separate, skip to Step 3 - Install Metamod: Source.

-Please note that this package is for LINUX servers only.
-We do not have windows servers available to test anything with and at this time windows is not fully supported.

 Also keep in mind that this is a full install, if you have configs edited (admin_simple.ini), this will overwrite it.

 This package contains: